InfiniTimeOrg/InfiniTime/doc/PinetimeStubWithNrf52DK.md

  * You can use its embedded JLink SWD programmer/debugger to program and debug your code on the PineTime
  * As it's based on the same SoC than the PineTime, you can program it to actually run the same code as the PineTime.

-This page is about the 2nd point : we will build a stub that will allow us to run the same code you can run on the PineTime.
+This page is about the 2nd point.
+We will build a stub that will allow us to run the same code you can run on the PineTime.
 This will allow you to work more easily if you don't have a PineTime dev kit around, if you don't want to modify your dev kit for SWD programming, or if you want to use some feature from the NRF52-DK (like power measurement).

 This stub only implements the display, the button and the BLE radio.
 The other features from the pintime are missing:
  * heart rate sensor